LanceNorskog/deep-scurve/simple_deep_learning.md

-This Colab notebook runs experiments in training an autoencoder (written in Keras/Tensorflow) to regenerate MNIST digits.
+This Colab notebook runs experiments in training an autoencoder (written in Keras/Tensorflow) to regenerate MNIST digits using both linear matrix and Hilbert space-filling curves to feed a pair of LSTM nodes.

 ## Model